 A MIDI keyboard controller is a device that translates physical key presses into digital MIDI signals, allowing musicians to control virtual instruments and other MIDI-compatible devices.

 MIDI keyboards come in various sizes, such as 25-key, 49-key, and 61-key models, and are essential for controlling virtual instruments and DAWs, making them suitable for both beginners and professionals in music production.
+A smaller keyboard can be ideal for those with limited space or for beginners learning the basics.

 MIDI keyboard controllers are ideal for music production, live performance, and composition.
 They offer a range of features, including velocity-sensitive keys, controls, and transport controls.